GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 - After drawing, a dialog box for detailed settings will appear as before, so let's set each item!
 - `Chart type` specifies the type of chart.
-  - In this case, set it to `Line` since it is a line chart.
+  - In this case, it is set to `Line` since it is a line chart.

 ![bg right h:600px](images/2022-11-13-23-40-57.png)